iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 rs            |    2|
 mh            |    2|

-From our results we can see that there are 14 `country_codes_2` with multiple entries.
+According to our results, there are 14 `country_codes_2` with multiple entries.
 Let's create another query that `deletes` all of the multiple entries.

 ```sql
 -- Delete duplicate entries